We set the scene: It’s a chilly, rainy night and you’re home alone reading one of these scary novels.

 Shantaram by Gregory David Roberts

-The author takes you on a wild ride with his tale of a heroin addict, escaping from prison in Australia and making a run for it to India.
+In this bestseller book, the author takes you on a wild ride with his tale of a heroin addict, escaping from prison in Australia and making a run for it to India.
 With a change of name and a fake passport, he will explore the bustling streets of Mumbai, go on risky adventures with the mafia and even get a taste of Bollywood.
 Rumour has it that the story is based on real events – what do we think?
 Hey, we’re just looking to get lost in a book.

 The Meaning of Rice: and Other Tales from the Belly of Japan by Michael Booth

-We’re not sure when we’ll be able to head to the Land of the Rising Sun to tuck into stellar Japanese fare but for now, this travelogue by journalist Michael Booth will have to do.
+We’re not sure when we’ll be able to head to the Land of the Rising Sun to tuck into stellar Japanese fare but for now, this bestseller book by journalist Michael Booth will have to do.
 Going on a gastronomical journey across the different prefectures, including Okinawa, Shiga and Hokkaido, Booth explores the rich culture and heritage of Japan.
 From savouring fresh uni in Uchiura Bay to learning the art of sushi making to interviewing food heroes, you will be making a to-do list for your next trip!

 Lands of Lost Borders: A Journey on the Silk Road by Kate Harris

 Get your fill of adventure with Kate Harris’ memoir as she and her childhood pal, Mel Yule, travel the storied Silk Road.
 While the duo cover the usual locales like Istanbul, Tibet and Uzbekistan, Harris adds a personal touch with vivid writing, humour and anecdotes of the people they meet along the way.
 Awaken your inner Marco Polo with this one, and you might just explore these borders in your lifetime.